DimitrisMylonas/Covid19-Data-Analysis/README.md

 - Survivors have a median age of around 40, while non-survivors' median age is around 60+.
 - The presence of outliers in both groups suggests cases of mortality among younger individuals as well, although less frequent.

-**Conclusion:** Age is a critical factor influencing mortality, with older individuals being at significantly higher risk.

 ---

 ## 3 Diabetes and ICU Admission